+As opposed to ranked rewards battles, Brawls have a team sport feel.
+Participating in both allows you to keep the Splinterlands experience fun and engaging.
 The relationships forged within a guild have the potential to become strong, lasting bonds.
-Join your fellow players in brawls and build comradery by upgrading your Guild Buildings.
+Join your fellow players in brawls and build comradery by upgrading your guild buildings with guild power.

 Once you join a guild, you will gain access to the Tavern, a private chatroom for guild members only.
 Get to know your guild mates and discuss strategy there or on discord.

-The social aspects of guilds vary.
+Please note: The social aspects of guilds vary.
 It is up to you to shop for or create a guild with the desired community structure.
 Keep in mind, that guild membership is a responsibility and dismissal may occur if chronic failure to participate in brawls occurs.